GalynaM/python-APIs-challenge/README.md

 Fixes to correctly obtain latitude and longitude were added to WeatherPy Heatmap and ideal weather data frame were created in VacationPy API calls To Google places added to find Hotels in ideal weather conditions

+Fixes added to WeatherPy
+VacationPy is finilized to show a Humidity HeatMap for all cities and HeatMap with a Marker Layer for found Hotels in the ideal weather conditions
+Images for Heat Maps are added